dlang/DIPs/DIPs/DIP1xxx-SSS.md

 For the most part, no effect should happen on Phobos.
 Even if `opMove` is defines for a struct, the compiler's handling should make sure Phobos is not affected.

+The exceptions are:

-The only exception is the `move` family of functions defined in `std.algorithm`, which will have to be updated.
+* The `move` family of functions defined in `std.algorithm` will have to be updated with a call to `__move_post_blt`.
+* The `swap` functions may, also, need to be similarly updated (depending on precise implementation).
+* A new template SHOULD be added to `std.traits`: `hasElaborateMove`, that returns whether a struct or any of its members have an `opMove` defined.

 ## Breaking Changes and Deprecations